basho/basho_docs/content/riak/ts/1.3.0/using/planning.md

   * `'m'` - minutes
   * `'s'` - seconds

-A general guideline to get you started if you are not sure how best to structure your partition key is: make the first field a class or type of data and the second field a specific instance(s) of the class/type.
+A general guideline to get you started if you are not sure how best to structure your partition key is to first choose a column name that represents a class or type of data, and then choose a  second column name represents is a more specific instance(s) of the class/type.

 #### Local Key

 The local key comes after the partition key.
-It must first contain the same fields in the same order as the partition key.
-This ensures that the same fields determining your data's partition also dictate the sorting of the data within that partition.
+It must first contain the same column names in the same order as the partition key.
+This ensures that the same column names determining your data's partition also dictate the sorting of the data within that partition.

-The local key may also contain additional fields so long as they come after the fields present in the partition key.
+The local key may also contain additional column names so long as they come after the column names present in the partition key.
 For example:

 ```sql
    PRIMARY KEY (